silverwind/cidr-tools/README.md

 - `networks` *String* or *Array*: One or more CIDR or IP addresses.

-Returns an array of individual IPs contained in the networks.
+Returns a generator for individual IPs contained in the networks.
+Be aware that asking for expansions of big networks can result in long runtimes and possibly high memory usage.
+One million IPs takes about 2 seconds on modern hardware.

 ### overlapCidr(networksA, networksB)